linode/docs/docs/products/networking/nodebalancers/guides/configure/index.md

 ### Active Health Checks

 *Active* health checks proactively query the backend nodes by performing TCP connections or making HTTP requests.
-To enable an active health check, chose from one of the following types:
+To enable an active health check, choose from one of the following types:

 - **TCP Connection**: Requires a successful TCP handshake with a backend node.
 - **HTTP Valid Status**: Performs an HTTP request on the provided path and requires a 2xx or 3xx response from the backend node.